 Just seeing color photos of those historic Belair white with red polka dots silks that Damascus carried to so many spectacular victories brings back special feelings that only a wide-eyed novice can experience.
 Those colors are ingrained in the memory and still evoke images and feelings of a time long gone; of innocence, and the unbridled joy of victory, and the gut-pounding sadness of defeat, and butterflies in the stomach.

 It was Damascus who helped lure me into a world I never knew existed; one of grace and beauty and boundless thrills.
 Now, 50 years later, I appreciate a horse like Damascus more than ever.
-Here was a horse held together by sinews of steel, who raced 16 times at 3; who won at 10 different distances from six furlongs to two miles; who set track records under heavy imposts; who won the equivalent of 12 grade I stakes; who set a track record at Aqueduct under 130 pounds while making this third start in 16 days, all carrying 130 pounds or more.
+Here was a horse held together by sinews of steel, who raced 16 times at 3; who won at 10 different distances from six furlongs to two miles; who set track records under heavy imposts; and who won the equivalent of 12 grade I stakes.

 It was Damascus who breathed life into a hollow existence, numbed from years of toiling mindlessly on Wall Street.
 It was because of Damascus that I felt as if I was 20 going on 12.